-“It’s about time,” said Taj LaChange, a popular figure in the Canadian measuring community, and a man who has lobbied tirelessly for a buttload of years to see this update through.
+“It’s about time,” said Taj LaChange, a popular figure in the Canadian measuring community, and a man who has lobbied tirelessly for a whole whack of years to see this update through.

 “It’s an extremely versatile classification.
-A ‘shit ton’ can be used to denote a large amount of weight, volume, distance, or time, all with linguistic aplomb, and no small amount of oratorial satisfaction.”
+A ‘shit tonne’ can be used to denote a large amount of weight, volume, distance, or time, all with linguistic aplomb, and no small amount of oratorial satisfaction.”

 Not everyone shares M. LaChange’s enthusiasm for including vague profanities on the nation’s road signs, packaging, and recipes.

 “No, I’m not a fan,” said Dr. Maurice Désolé, director of Montreal’s popular Museum/Musée of/de Rulers/Règles.
 “What’s next?
 Putting a ‘fair hike’ on our maps?
-Telling someone you’d like to order a ‘whole whack’ of pizzas?
+Telling someone you’d like to order a ‘buttload’ of pizzas?
 Vraiment?
-No, I can only see this leading to a shit ton of confusion.”
+No, I can only see this leading to a shit tonne of confusion.”

 An Ipsos/Out And Abouter survey confirmed the widespread public support for the decision, finding that 84% of all Canadians like the new terminology, and use it themselves regularly.

-“He’d have given me a pretty strange look if I’d have said to use 1450 grams or whatever.
+“He’d have given me a pretty strange look if I’d have said to use a million grams or whatever.
 And he’d have needed a scale and like three different measuring cups.
 What a pain.
-No, shit ton is by far the most functionally accurate nomer we’ve got in this country.
+No, shit tonne is by far the most functionally accurate nomer we’ve got in this country.
 Just ask someone how many Stanley Cups the Canadiens have won.
 They’ll tell you.”